analysiscenter/meters/docs/intro/batch.rst

 MeterBatch
 -----------

-`MeterBatch` is the main class that defines how to store images and contains all actions to preprocessing.
+`MeterBatch` is the main class that defines how to store images and contains all actions for preprocessing.

 Attributes of MeterBatch: